koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_42_img_1.md

+# The image 1 in slide 42 of lecture 13 contains:
 The image consists of a flowchart with annotations and directional elements, illustrating a supply chain concept.
 Here are the detailed components:

 1. **Background and Colors**: